 What is Sleep Apnea?

-Sleep apnea occurs during sleep and most individuals are completely unaware of it occurring.
-It is usually a bed partner that noticing chronic snoring, sleep interruptions and even witnessed breathing interruptions that causes alarm.
+Sleep apnea occurs during sleep, and most individuals are completely unaware of it occurring.
+It is usually a bed partner noticing chronic snoring, sleep interruptions and breathing interruptions that cause alarm.

 What is Obstructive Sleep Apnea?

 Obstructive sleep apnea (OSA) is the most common of the three types of sleep apnea.

 During OSA sleep, the muscles in the throat relax.

 The jaw also relaxes and drifts back, causing the back of the tongue also to fall back, blocking the airway.
 Here is how sleep apnea occurs in most individuals: